-From Little Things Big Things Grow: Fighting for Indigenous Rights 1920-1970 was a travelling exhibition developed and presented by the National Museum of Australia.
-It traced the fight for Indigenous civil rights in Australia from 1920 to 1970.
+From Little Things Big Things Grow: Fighting for Indigenous Rights 1920–1970 was developed as a companion exhibition to the extensive Collaborating for Indigenous Rights site.

 This exhibition told the largely unknown story of Indigenous and non-Indigenous activists who fought together for justice and equal rights for Aboriginal and Torres Strait Islander people.
 It detailed the achievements and sacrifices of the struggle through personal stories, rarely seen objects and protest material.